lukasbelka/lbdev/src/content/blog/annotating-a-bar-plot-in-seaborn.md

 <img src="/seaborn-bar-plot-with-annotation.png" alt="/seaborn-bar-plot-with-annotation">

-I hope this can help you as well.
+I hope this can help you.